bluekitchen/btstack/doc/manual/docs-template/profiles.md

     uint8_t hfp_hf_activate_voice_recognition(hci_con_handle_t acl_handle);
     uint8_t hfp_hf_deactivate_voice_recognition(hci_con_handle_t acl_handle);

-On either activation change, the HFP_SUBEVENT_VOICE_RECOGNITION_STATUS event will be emitted with status field set to ERROR_CODE_SUCCESS on success.
-The state field of this event indicates the current voice recognition state : 0 - if deactivated, 1 - if activated.
+On activation change, the HFP_SUBEVENT_VOICE_RECOGNITION_(DE)ACTIVATED event will be emitted with status field set to ERROR_CODE_SUCCESS on success.

 Voice recognition will stay active until either the deactivation command is called, or until the current Service Level Connection between the AG and the HF is dropped for any reason.